ibm-cloud-docs/vpc/nlb-faqs.md

 {: #maintenance-pending}
 {: faq}

-A network load balancer enters a `maintenance_pending` state during various maintenance activities, such as:
+An NLB enters a `maintenance_pending` state during various maintenance activities, such as:
 * Recovery activities
 * Load balancer failover
 * Upgrades to address vulnerabilities and apply security patches